 Swap Control key with Alt key on Ubuntu and Windows

-The reason for this is to make my brain not being tire apart by frequently swapping between a Unix key system(MAC OS) and a Windows key system (Ubuntu & Windows) so I decide to swap the control and alt in a root level to make all shortcut keys function in a same way.
+The reason for this is to make my brain not being tire apart by frequently swapping between a Unix key system(MAC OS) and a Windows key system (Ubuntu & Windows).

 It is very easy in window, just use Sharpkey to create two mappings, even they say you are under a risk to use the software on Win10, but I find it works perfectly indeed.

 While in Ubuntu, it is a little bit hard.